jhkennedy/DOE_latex_template/Scripts/README.md

 be found [here][bib].

-__flatex__: This is a C program to flatten a LaTeX file into a single file, by explicitly including the files included by `\include` and `\input` commands.
+__flatex.c__: This is a C program to flatten a LaTeX file into a single file, by explicitly including the files included by `\include` and `\input` commands.
 Also, if BibTeX is being used, then it includes the bbl file into the resulting file.
 The result is therefore a stand-alone LaTeX file.